taylorg8900/tavern_proj_2/doc/game_design_document.md

 - state_machine.md, learning how to implement a state machine and creating my own states
 - rope.md, and the rope state, learned how signals work and how to attach them to a global autoload script to be accessed anywhere
 - state_machine.md, implementing things like coyote time and jump buffering, learned you can use static typing in Godot
+- switching to a hierarchical state machine so my state machine can be a lot more modular and less spaghetti

 # Story